 The mechanics of automobiles became my playground, where I reveled in the ballet of gears, the symphony of pistons, and the intricate dance of components working harmoniously together.
 Every open hood was an invitation to explore, to touch the heart of the machine, and to decipher the intricate language of engineering.
 With each discovery, my curiosity deepened, driving me to seek a comprehensive understanding of the scientific principles that governed these mechanical wonders.

 It was during this journey of exploration that I discovered the indispensable link between automotive engineering and physics.
 Physics became the bridge that connected my love for cars with a broader understanding of the scientific principles that shaped their functionality.
 As I delved into the realm of motion, energy, and forces, I realized that the laws governing the movement of the wheels on asphalt were intricately intertwined with the principles governing the motion of celestial bodies.
-The beauty of physics lay in its ability to unravel the mysteries of the universe while providing the foundation for the design and functionality of the automotive world.
+The beauty of physics lays in its ability to unravel the mysteries of the universe while providing the foundation for the design and functionality of the automotive world.

 Fueling my passion for engineering and design, I eagerly sought opportunities to apply my knowledge and skills, yearning to create a tangible impact.
 That's when I stumbled upon the NSS Space Settlement Competition, a thrilling chance to combine my automotive engineering aspirations with the realm of space exploration and innovation.
 It presented the perfect opportunity to merge my curiosity for the underlying physics of motion and the creative challenges of designing a space settlement.
 With the universe as my canvas, I embraced the competition wholeheartedly, ready to embark on a transformative journey that would test not only my technical abilities but also my creativity and teamwork.